SwethaC01/Capstone_5_SingaporeFlatResalePredict/README.md

 * R-squared (R²).

 Split the dataset into training and testing sets.
-Train and evaluate regression models for Predicted Resale_Price:money_with_wings:.
+Train and evaluate regression models for Predicted Resale_Price :money_with_wings:.
 Pickled the trained models for deployment.

 ### Streamlit: